martinthomson/escape-report/draft-thomson-escape-report.md

 Search exploits: metadata exposure and static analysis of active content.

-AMP content provides metadata in a form that can be reliably extracted, using the microformats defined by the Schema.org project {{SCHEMAORG}}.
+AMP content provides metadata in a form that can be reliably extracted, using the microformats defined by the Schema.org project <https://schema.org/>.
 This aspect of AMP has no effect on the discussion, except to the extent that this relates to Google Search and their use of this metadata in populating the carousel.

 Constrained use of active content – such as JavaScript - in AMP makes it possible to analyze content to verify that actions taken are narrowly limited.